 7-Eleven is in third place.
 It’s an international chain of convenience stores.
 The first shop in China was opened in Shenzhen in 1992.
 Today there are over 2,700 7-Eleven branches in China.
 Most of them are open 24 hours a day.
 Stores offer a wide range of food, including traditional Chinese steamed buns, as well as local beverages, candy, newspapers, and other convenience goods.

 McDonald’s is less popular in China than its biggest global rival, KFC.
 McDonald’s entered the Chinese mainland market in the year 1990.
 The first restaurant opened in Shenzhen, whereas the biggest McDonald’s branch in the world opened in 1992 in Beijing.
 It contains 29 cash desks and can seat 700 people.
 There are 2,500 McDonald’s restaurants in China.
 This number is supposed to increase by 1,500 in the next five years.

 Global brands in China

-Uniqlo is the Japanese clothing brand which has over 600 stores throughout China.
-Among 130 of Uniqlo branches to open worldwide in 2018, as many as 100 locations were in mainland China.
+Uniqlo is a Japanese clothing brand that has over 600 stores throughout China.
+Among 130 Uniqlo branches to open worldwide in 2018, as many as 100 locations were in mainland China.